Simulation of open quantum systems on universal quantum computers: Many-body localization in dissipative Heisenberg model

 \section{Many-body localization in dissipative Heisenberg model}

 Besides the above results, a more compelling avenue is to explore the MBL \cite{Alet2018manybodylocalization, Abanin2019Colloquiummbl}, which describes an isolated system without thermal equilibrium in the long-time evolution process.
-This phenomenon has been widely studied, and a direct connection between MBL and the random matrix theory has been achieved \cite{Buijsman2019randommatrix}.
-Furthermore, it has been studied with quantum computers both theoretically and experimentally \cite{Zhu2021probingmbl, Bauer2014analyzingmbl, Guo2021starkmbl}.
+It has been studied with quantum computers both theoretically and experimentally \cite{Zhu2021probingmbl, Bauer2014analyzingmbl, Guo2021starkmbl}.
 To this end, we consider the one-dimensional Heisenberg model with the open-boundary condition and on-site disorders as

 where $J$ is the nearest-interaction strength and $V_i\in [-h,h]$ is the disorder strength.
 Again, assume the dissipative term is a Pauli-Z on every qubit and $\gamma_k=\gamma$.
 In the simulation, we set $J=-1$ and $h=|10J|$.
 For long-time dynamics, $T=1000$ is considered, with time-step $\delta t = 0.05$.
 We simulate the 8-qubit model and the initial state is set as $|01010101\rangle$.
 To observe the effect of the dissipative strength, $\gamma$ is varied from $0$ to 1.